"We Believe in Bale!"

 Our school mascot is the BOBCATS, which stands for: Believing Our Boys and girls Can Achieve Tremendous Success!

 Our School Mission: At Bale Elementary, we are committed to providing a safe, creative, and challenging learning environment which empowers the academic, emotional, and social growth of all learners.
-We will prepare our 21st Century learners for college and career options by building effective relationships, engaging in a relevant and rigorous curriculum, and reflecting on our practices daily.
+We will prepare our 21st Century learners for college and career options by building effective relationships, engaging in a relevant and rigorous curriculum, and reflecting on our daily practices.

 Bale School Creed: